8 Day Denali Prep/Winter Mountaineering Course Itinerary

 Our 8-day Denali Preparation program is an arduous training program designed to provide the final preparation for climbers before going to Alaska and attempting Denali.
 Mount Rainier has intense weather in the winter and spring and this provides the ideal training ground, one that emulates Denali itself.
-Alpine Ascents believes the best training for mountaineering is accomplished with as much time in the field as possible, and all eight days are spent in the mountains.
+After a day of checking gear and going over basic mountain skills, the remaining seven days are all spent in the mountains to provide as much time in the field as possible.
 The itinerary will be flexible to accommodate winter conditions.

+Departing Ashford, WA, we head to Paradise, WA on Mt Rainier.
 At the trail head we will discuss the route, weather and potential campsites.
-Sleds are used on this course, just as they are on most big glaciated expeditions.
+Sleds are used on this course, just as they are on most big, glaciated expeditions.
 This will allow us to carry more food and fuel without having the entire burden on our backs.
-Nonetheless, pulling a sled is hard work and will awaken muscles that are often times difficult to train in a traditional setting.
-There is an art to packing and rigging a sled properly and we spent quite a bit of time ensuring this skill is well understood.
-We move to a camp just below tree line.
-Although, the vertical gain is fairly minimal the move can be quite challenging due to the heavy loads and often deep snow.
+Nonetheless, pulling a sled is hard work and will awaken muscles that are often difficult to train in a traditional setting.
+There is an art to packing and rigging a sled properly, and we spend quite a bit of time ensuring this skill is well understood.
+We will move to a camp just below tree line.
+Although, the vertical gain is minimal the move can be quite challenging due to the heavy loads and often deep snow.

-The construction of wind walls is not only a important skill to have for Denali, but is often very necessary on Mount Rainier itself.
-If walls were not built the previous evening we start the day by fortifying camp with large sturdy snow walls.
+The construction of wind walls is not only an important skill to have for Denali but is often necessary on Mount Rainier itself.
+If walls were not built the previous evening, we start the day by fortifying camp with large, sturdy snow walls.
 The day is then used to develop basic techniques of traveling on snowy and icy surfaces.
-We start by working on a various walking techniques used to move safely and efficiently over a variety of snowy slopes.
+We start by working on various walking techniques used to move safely and efficiently over a variety of snowy slopes.
 Good footwork, balance and rest techniques are invaluable skills that we use throughout the rest of the course.
 Guides then introduce the use of the ice axe and students conclude by practicing several different self arrest positions.

 Afterwards we use these skills along with those learned on Day 2 to practice rope team travel as it pertains to classical glaciated terrain.
 We then go for a glacier tour on the Nisqually Glacier, winding our way through seemingly bottomless crevasses in both classical and echelon formations.
 Here emphasis is placed on proper rope interval, shortening and lengthening the rope, communication, route finding and objective hazard assessment.